Best Day Hiking Backpack: 2023 10 Top Models

 The capacity of a daypack is measured in liters, and you’ll find packs as small as 5L up to around 40L – there are packs bigger than this, but they’re overkill for a day hike.

 A smaller backpack will be sufficient if you only need to fit a few things, like clothes or food, although most of us need a little more space to carry other items like the 10 essentials.
-As such you’ll typically see packs of around 20-30L being the most popular choice amongst day-hikers.
+Packs of around 20-30L are the most popular amongst day-hikers.

 Deuter Speedlite